flatironinstitute/finufft/README.md

 - Fortran compiler such as gfortran (see settings in the makefile)

-On a fedora linux system, the dependencies can be installed as follows:
+On a Fedora/CentOS linux system, these dependencies can be installed as follows:
 ```bash
 sudo yum install make gcc gcc-c++ gcc-gfortran fftw3 fftw3-devel libgomp
 ```